Julien Baker: Career

-2015–2017: Early success
+2015–2017: Sprained Ankle and Turn Out the Lights

+Baker's first musical project was a post-rock ensemble she participated in during high school.
 During her first year at MTSU, Baker began writing songs on her own, often utilizing the university practice rooms that stayed open late at night.
-She wrote what would become Sprained Ankle in her dorm room and recorded it on free studio time that a friend of hers had gotten from an internship, and she’s said that she never thought the EP would be heard by a wide audience; she put it on Bandcamp so that her friends could hear it.
+She wrote what would become Sprained Ankle in her dorm room and recorded it on free studio time that a friend of hers had gotten from an internship.
+She has said that she never thought the EP would be heard by a wide audience; she put it on Bandcamp so that her friends could hear it.